-Tender chunks of venison tenderloin with golden potatoes, slices of onion, and loads of spices.
-It’s so delicious you won’t even realize it’s diet-friendly.
+Venison and Potatoes are tender chunks of venison tenderloin with golden potatoes, slices of onion, and loads of spices.
+It’s so good and diet-friendly too!

 Venison and Potatoes is an extremely easy recipe.
 It takes just over 20 minutes and you’ll have a healthy, delicious, diet-friendly meal that the whole family will love.